All phase-space linear bosonic channels are approximately Gaussian dilatable: Bosonic states and channels

 As detailed in~\cite{Shirokov2018, VV-E-diamond}, uniform convergence is often too stringent of a requirement to be useful for applications in quantum information theory.
 A weaker notion of convergence that is still operationally very relevant is the following: $(\Phi_k)_k$ is said to converge to $\Phi$ in the \textbf{strong operator topology}, and we write $\Phi_k \tendsk{SOT} \Phi$, if \bb \Phi_k(\rho)\tendsk{s} \Phi(\rho)\qquad \forall\ \rho\in\mathcal{D}(\mathcal{H})\, . \ee Observe that in the above definition we can replace $\mathcal{D}(\mathcal{H})$ with $\mathcal{T}(\mathcal{H})$, as every trace-class operator is a linear combination of at most two quantum states.
 Strong operator convergence implies that the action of the map $\Phi$ on any \emph{known} input state can be approximated by that of the maps $\Phi_k$; for this reason, it is a strictly weaker condition than uniform convergence.
 The strong operator topology is studied for instance in~\cite{Shirokov2008}.
-On the mathematical level, one of its main strengths is that the strong limit of a sequence of quantum channels is another quantum channel, i.e.\ complete positivity and trace preservation behave well under limits.
+On the mathematical level, one of its main strengths is that the set of completely positive and trace-preserving maps is closed with respect to it, i.e.\ the strong limit of a sequence of quantum channels is another quantum channel.
+Another important feature is that compositions and tensor products behave well under limits.
+More precisely, for all pairs of sequences $(\Phi_k)_k, (\Psi_k)_k$ of trace-norm bounded maps $\Phi_k,\Psi_k:\mathcal{T}(\mathcal{H})\to \mathcal{T}(\mathcal{H})$ such that $\Phi_k \tendsk{SOT} \Phi$ and $\Psi_k \tendsk{SOT} \Psi$, one has~\cite{Shirokov2008,Shirokov2018,Wilde2018}

 Recently, the strong operator topology was also shown to be connected with the notion of uniform convergence on the set of quantum states of bounded energy~\cite{Shirokov2018, VV-E-diamond}, a result which greatly bolstered its physical interpretation.
-In our case, the energy can be defined with respect to the free-field Hamiltonian $H\coloneqq \frac12 r^\intercal r$, and uniform convergence on energy-bounded states is given by \bb \|\Phi_k - \Phi\|_{\diamond E} \tendsk{} 0\, , \ee where the energy-constrained diamond norm is defined via~\cite[Eq.~(1)]{Shirokov2018} with the above choice for the Hamiltonian.
+In our case, the energy can be defined with respect to the free-field Hamiltonian $H\coloneqq \frac12 r^\intercal r$, and uniform convergence on energy-bounded states is given by \bb \|\Phi_k - \Phi\|_{\diamond E} \tendsk{} 0\, , \ee where the energy-constrained diamond norm is defined via~\cite[Eq.~(1)]{Shirokov2018}.
+We remind the reader that for the special case of interest here, i.e.\ that of a free-field Hamiltonian, a related definition was previously put forward in~\cite{PLOB}.
+The resulting norm is equivalent to the one of~\cite{Shirokov2018, VV-E-diamond}, but because of some desirable properties of the latter, we have chosen that definition.
 We briefly summarize the various notions of convergence for operators and superoperators in Table~\ref{table1}.

 In this paper we will be mostly interested in the convergence of sequences of bosonic channels to other bosonic channels.
 In this context a similar result to Lemma~\ref{SWOT convergence lemma} holds, as we now set out to establish.